Home Reports US Food and Beverage WooCommerce Ecommerce Industry Report

 Key Takeaways

-Organic traffic declined -7.5% YoY alongside a -1.9% drop in PageRank, pointing to weakening search authority and growing SEO vulnerability across the segment.
+Organic traffic declined -1.2% YoY alongside a -3.9% drop in PageRank, suggesting gradual erosion in search authority across the segment.

 Get a monthly email when this data is updated